rbarilani/git-bump-sh/README.md

 ## Limitations, conventions and assumptions

 * Follow semantic versioning
+* There are two branch called master and dev
-* Tags are used only to mark a release
+* Tags are only used to mark a release
 * A CHANGELOG.md markdown file is used to track changes
 * A yml file is used to set a version parameter
-* Run this command from the root of your project folder (where CHANGELOG.md resides)
+* You must run this command from the root of your project folder (where CHANGELOG.md resides)

 ## Usage